“Terror in the Highlands: Communicative Violence and Sendero Luminoso”

 The economic resources (i.e., a gun and a bullet) to kneecap a person and fatally shoot them in the head are identical.
 And if it takes the same physical effort to carve up a living person’s body rather than slit a throat, why then do some organizations commit non-lethal violence over fatalities?
 Why leave living witnesses and enemies in the form of victims and bystanders, and potential enemies via future generations, when any such current and future threats can be disposed of with a fatality?
 In other words, what explains the use of non-lethal violence – particularly the maiming and lasting scars of what I term “communicative violence?"
 I define communicative violence as non-lethal violence that leaves physical and visible marks with lasting legacy effects (i.e., scars or physical ailments that can serve as signals until the victim’s death).
 Thus, the purpose of my dissertation is to identify the conditions under which armed actors use communicative violence.

-Communicative violence takes place in numerous locations throughout the world (e.g., Afghanistan, Northern Ireland, Sierra Leone, the United States, etc.) and across various time periods (e.g., 1882-1930, 1970s, 1980s, 1990s, and 2000s).
-My research focuses on Sendero Luminoso in Perú from 1980-2000.
+Communicative violence has taken place in numerous locations throughout the world (e.g., Afghanistan, Northern Ireland, Sierra Leone, the United States, etc.) and across various time periods (e.g., 1882-1930, 1970s, 1980s, 1990s, and 2000s).
+My research focuses on Sendero Luminoso during the Internal Armed Conflict in Perú from 1980-2000.
 In addition to in-depth archival work, I have conducted extensive interviews throughout Ayacucho, Huancavelica, and Lima over the course of 15 months from 2013-7.
-Fieldwork funding for this project has been generously supported by the Department of Political Science and Global Studies Program at Temple University.
+Fieldwork funding for this project was generously supported by the Department of Political Science and Global Studies Program at Temple University.

 Soifer, Hillel David, and Everett A. Vieira, III.
 Forthcoming (2019).
 “The Internal Armed Conflict and State Capacity: Institutional Reforms and Effective Exercise of Authority.”
 In Politics After Violence: Legacies of the Shining Path Conflict in Peru, eds.
 Hillel David Soifer and Alberto Vergara.
 Austin: University of Texas Press.